-Instructors must enter and save all student grades in the Grade Book feature/function of Campus Cruiser (the "Portal.") or the currently required Learning Management System.
+Instructors must enter and save all student grades in the Grade Book feature/function of Canvas or the currently required Learning Management System.
 Instructors must enter and save grades in a timely manner, and students must have access to all grades assigned during a given semester.